Student Teaching: Internship

-- The School of Education must receive passing scores for the Praxis PLT and Subject Assessment test(s) prior to the stated deadline.
+- The School of Education must receive passing scores for the Praxis PLT and Subject Assessment test(s) before the stated deadline.

-- School Districts will review the applicants and their employment needs and will notify the SC Department of Education and USC Aiken School of Education if they wish to proceed with the process, which would include:
+- School Districts will review the applicants and their employment needs.
+They will notify the SC Department of Education and USC Aiken School of Education if they wish to proceed with the process, which would include: